 And now it's going away.
 I can't help but think of the hashtag-"not-going-to-let-it-affect-our-daily-lives" mantra coming from the likes of Obama, Sadiq Khan, Theresa, and soda-tax enthusiast Jim Kenney.
 Hey, the gift-packaged barriers really look nice and Christmasy, don't they?
 Nothing abnormal there, people.
 Just pretend there still is a Christmas market when you look at the cute, packaged barriers and enjoy the carols in your earbuds.

 What a sad, heartbreaking crock.

-And then there was the latest vehicular jihad in a thoroughly bollardized Melbourne.
+As I received the above, came news of the 2017 vehicular jihad in a thoroughly bollardized Melbourne.
 That last one I wrote about, but you can't write about them all - because you'd go mad writing the same column over and over while the western world's political class sticks its fingers in its ears and says, "Nya-nya, can't hear you!"
-No amount of death or destruction will persuade them to address the issue seriously or consequentially.
+No amount of death or destruction will persuade them to address the issue.
 And so once open, shared traditions become throttled by bollards and security.
 And in meekly agreeing to surrender our future we lose our past, too.

 If you're not yet a member of The Mark Steyn Club, we've a veritable library of audio adventures waiting for you - by Conan Doyle, H G Wells, Conrad, Kipling, Scott Fitzgerald.
 You can find more information about the Club here - and, if you've a pal who'd appreciate these Tales for Our Time, check out our Gift Membership.

-If you enjoy Episode One, please join us for the conclusion of Plum Duff tomorrow evening, Saturday, and for some New Year diversions as the weekend proceeds.
+If you enjoy Episode One, please join us for the conclusion of Plum Duff tomorrow evening, Saturday, and for some more seasonal diversions as the month proceeds.